-The marked increase in elderly applicants since 2010 has occurred despite a lack of a comprehensive marketing plan to the elderly by BHA.
+The marked increase in elderly applicants since 2010 has occurred despite BHA lacking a comprehensive marketing plan to the elderly.
 Most marketing continues to be done through meetings with non-profit partners.
 Since 2010, the number of elderly applicants on the waitlist has nearly doubled.